EmmaYounan/AI/README.md

 ### Prerequisites

 Visual Studio Code
-Install all models and the face-api.min.js
+Install all models, the face-api.min.js and the image folder.

 ### Installing